ladybug-tools/spider-covid-19-viz-3d/README.md

 * Global statistics displayed in-world
 * Translations with workflow for producing translations
-* Better geoJson parsee JavaScript function
+* Better geoJson parser JavaScript function

 Vision of the future